dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 This procedure is pretty simple.
 It checks to make sure that a range is selected.
 If so, the dialog box is displayed (using the Show method).
 The user then interacts

-with the dialog box, and the code stored in the UserForm’s Code pane is executed.
+with the dialog box, and the code stored in the UserForm's Code pane is executed.

 If a range is not selected, the user sees a MsgBox with the text Select a range.